comptia a+ cable types

 DisplayPort

-DisplayPort is a digital video interface that connects a video source to a display device like a computer monitor.
-It can also hold audio, USB drives, and other types of data.
-DisplayPort is identical to HDMI in terms of resolution and audio/video functionality, but there are two key differences:
+DisplayPort is a digital video interface that connects a video source, such as a computer, to a display device, such as a monitor.
+It can also transmit audio, USB data, and other types of data.
+DisplayPort offers the same resolution and audio/video functionality as HDMI, but there are two key differences:

-DisplayPort ports are not compatible with USB, DVI, or HDMI; but, with the right adaptor, devices that enable dual-mode DisplayPort (DisplayPort++) technology can send HDMI or DVI data.
+DisplayPort ports are not directly compatible with USB, DVI, or HDMI.
+However, devices that support dual-mode DisplayPort (DisplayPort++) technology can transmit HDMI or DVI data with the appropriate adapter.

-DisplayPort has a maximum transmission distance of 3 meters over passive cable and 33 meters over active cable in principle.
-A DisplayPort connector has 20 pins, with pins 19 and 20 used for 3.3V, 500mA power on active cables.
-DisplayPort cables can be as long as 15 meters, although the quality degrades as the length increases.
+DisplayPort has a maximum transmission distance of 3 meters over a passive cable and 33 meters over an active cable, in principle.
+A DisplayPort connector consists of 20 pins, with pins 19 and 20 used for 3.3V, 500mA power on active cables.
+DisplayPort cables can reach lengths of up to 15 meters, although the quality may degrade as the length increases.

-There are three versions of DisplayPort available right now:
+Currently, there are three versions of DisplayPort available:

-• DisplayPort 1.1 has a maximum data transfer rate of 8.64Gbps per second (Gbps)
+• DisplayPort 1.1: This version has a maximum data transfer rate of 8.64Gbps per second (Gbps).

-• DisplayPort 1.2 introduces a mini-DisplayPort connector and 3D capabilities, as well as a maximum data transfer rate of 17.28Gbps
+• DisplayPort 1.2: This version introduces the mini-DisplayPort connector, adds 3D capabilities, and offers a maximum data transfer rate of 17.28Gbps.

-• DisplayPort 1.3 supports 4K, 5K, and 8K UHD monitors and has a maximum data transfer rate of 32.4Gbps.
+• DisplayPort 1.3: This version supports 4K, 5K, and 8K UHD monitors, with a maximum data transfer rate of 32.4Gbps.

 DVI

-DVI was created to be a replacement for VGA while remaining compatible with VGA signals.
-It was created as an industry standard for sending digital video material to display devices with dimensions up to 2560 x 1600 pixels.
-Computer displays and projectors are two common devices that use the DVI connection.
-Depending on the signals it supports, the DVI connector may be referred to by one of three names:
+DVI (Digital Visual Interface) was developed as a replacement for VGA while maintaining compatibility with VGA signals.
+It became an industry standard for transmitting digital video content to display devices with resolutions of up to 2560 x 1600 pixels.
+Common devices that utilize the DVI connection include computer displays and projectors.
+Depending on the supported signals, the DVI connector can be categorized into three types:

 comptia a+ cable types

-Cables have several functions, such as the capacity to charge batteries while also transferring data.
+Cables have multiple functions, including the ability to charge batteries while simultaneously transferring data.

 Lightning